 2. Aspiration: use the thumb and middle finger of the right hand to pinch the upper end of the pipette, insert the lower mouth of the pipe into the solution to be absorbed, and insert it not too shallow or too deep, generally 10 ~ 20mm, too shallow will produce Suction, suck the solution into the ear wash ball to stain the solution, too deep and the solution will stick to the outside of the tube too much.
 Take the ear wash ball with your left hand, first press out the air in the ball, and then connect the tip of the ball to the top of the pipette.

 Slowly loosen the flat ear wash ball to draw the solution into the tube. / 3 or so, hold the nozzle with the index finger of your right hand, take it out, hold it horizontally, and turn the tube to make the solution contact the part above the scale to replace the water on the inner wall, then release the solution from the lower mouth of the tube and discard it.
-After repeated washing 3 times, you can draw the solution above the scale, and immediately press the nozzle with the index finger of your right hand.
+After repeated washing 3 times, you can draw the solution above the scale and immediately press the nozzle with the index finger of your right hand.

-3. Adjust the liquid level: lift the pipette up and away from the liquid level, the end of the tube still rests on the inner wall of the solution container, the tube body stays upright, slightly relax the index finger (sometimes you can slightly rotate the straw) to make the solution in the tube slowly The lower mouth flows out until the bottom of the meniscus of the solution is tangent to the marked line, and immediately press the nozzle with the index finger.
+3. Adjust the liquid level: lift the pipette up and away from the liquid level, the end of the tube still rests on the inner wall of the solution container, and the tube body stays upright, slightly relax the index finger (sometimes you can slightly rotate the straw) to make the solution in the tube slowly The lower mouth flows out until the bottom of the meniscus of the solution is tangent to the marked line, and immediately press the nozzle with the index finger.
 Remove the tip droplets against the wall, remove the pipette, and insert it into the container holding the solution.

 4. Discharge the solution: If the container receiving the solution is a conical flask, the conical flask should be tilted 30 °, the pipette should be upright, and the lower end of the tube should be close to the inner wall of the conical flask.
 Release the index finger slightly, and let the solution slowly flow down the bottle wall.
 After waiting for 15 seconds for the entire solution to flow out, take out the pipette so that part of the solution attached to the tube wall can flow out.
 If the pipette is not marked with “blow”, the solution remaining in the tip of the pipette cannot be blown out, because this part of the residual solution is not included in the calibrated volume of the pipette.